Characterization of two parameter matrix-valued BMO by commutator with the Hilbert transform: Lower bound

 \section{Lower bound}

 The lower bound can be proved by using the result in the scalar case (proved by Ferguson and Lacey in \cite{FeLa2002}).
-That, is, for all scalar functions $b$ in $BMO(\bR \times \bR)$, there is a constant $C > 0$ such that
+That, is, there is a constant $C > 0$ such that

-Let us recall the definition of $BMO$ given in the first section.
-A matrix-valued function $B$ is in $BMO(\bR \times \bR)$ if and only if

-Where $\widehat{B}(R)$ represents the wavelet coefficient associated to the function $v_R$, and the supremum is taken over open subsets of $\bR \times \bR$.
-The lower bound estimate in the matrix-valued setting is \begin{teo}[Lower bound] Let $B$ be a matrix-valued function on $\bR^2$, then
+for all scalar functions $b$ in $BMO(\bR^2)$.
+Let us recall the definition of $BMO$ given in \ref{def:BMO}.
+The lower bound estimate in the matrix-valued setting is the following \begin{teo}[Lower bound] Let $B$ be a matrix-valued function on $\bR^2$, then

 \end{teo}